 Did you know that currently there are over 123,000 people in the United States waiting for an organ transplant?
-Furthermore, an additional person is added to the list every 12 minutes.
-Each of these people is in dire need of a liver, heart, kidney or any other organ transplant.
-Sadly, more than 6,500 people in a year die before that organ becomes available for them.
+Also, an additional person is added to the list every 10 minutes.

 As with any donor, the living or deceased, each case will be reviewed prior to donation so as to verify the donor’s state of health and ensure they are eligible for donation with no possibility of foreseeable complications.

 The chance of passing cancer on to another person has been reported to be very minimal, however, there have been some few reports in the medical literature of this happening.

 This may be partly because organ recipients are usually given drug injections to suppress their immune systems so as to avoid and prevent the rejection of the transplant.